-Study facilities & rooms
+Study facilities & rooms at the library

 Our ambition is to satisfy a variety of needs with respect to study facilities.
 There are many open spaces for students to work individually or in groups, but there are also a lot of halls and rooms intended for specific purposes.

 Employees and students at KI can use the libraries in Solna and Flemingsberg 07.00–22.00, every day of the week.
 You enter the library with your KI card and PIN code.

 The library has a number of group rooms for students.
 These are booked through TimeEdit, the same system you use to book all other group rooms on campus.
 In TimeEdit, click on the rooms called KIB Flemingsberg (1-20) and KIB Solna (1-14).
 Please note that the resource rooms for students with disabilities are booked through a separate booking system and have special booking rules, more information about the resource rooms.

 - The library's group rooms are open every day at 07:00–22:00